niekraaijmakers/layout-wcm-pages/README.md

 The header is cached by the http cache using osgi configurations for the most part.
 Only some code is required to create the keys (keyfactory).
 Warning: This does presume that the header / footer is resource based, not request based, and that every locale has its own header / footer pages.
 If you have request based elements such as a welcome message showing the user name, these will need to be resolved with either SSI or javascript.
+The project demonstrates this using Sling Dynamic Include and SSI.
-Alternatively you can use the transformer pipeline as well to resolve placeholders, as this pipeline is applied after the filter chain.
+Alternatively you can use the transformer pipeline as well to resolve placeholders, as this pipeline is applied after the filter chain if that is required.

 ## Drawbacks